 Detailed geologic mapping in southeast Iowa was completed as part of the IGS's ongoing participation in the United States Geological Survey (USGS) STATEMAP Program.
 Mapping was completed as part of the IGS Developing Areas and Impaired Watershed mapping initiatives and provides comprehensive surficial and bedrock geologic information.
 These maps are the basis for further development of derivative datasets and map products for use by local, county and state decision-makers.
 An increased demand for groundwater resources in the region, new research into the Lower Skunk River watershed, development of additional aggregate resources, and expanding urban areas led to the selection of southeast Iowa as the next target for geologic mapping by the Iowa State Mapping Advisory Committee (SMAC).
-Key societal concerns that can be aided by this mapping project include watershed management, groundwater quantity and quality assessment, flood mitigation, aggregate resource protection, and land use planning and development.
+Key societal concerns that can be aided by this mapping project include watershed management, groundwater quantity and quality assessment, flood mitigation, aggregate resource identification and protection, and land use planning and development.

-Bedrock mapping efforts were successful in subdividing the Mississippian Augusta Group mapping unit used by Witzke and others (2010) into formations and in better identifying Pennsylvanian outliers.
-From a Quaternary perspective, characterizing and identifying the extent of the Illinoian glacial advance, and establishing the loess thickness were primary objectives of the surficial map.
-The map area also includes the Skunk River, which carried outwash from the Wisconsin age Des Moines Lobe glacial advance.
-Mapping has also helped to further delineate alluvial terraces, as well as identify and characterize sand and gravel resources associated with glacial outwash.
+From a Quaternary perspective, characterizing the Illinoian glacial till deposits and establishing the loess thickness were primary objectives of the surficial map.
+The map area also includes Flint Creek, which drains into the Mississippi River and has very limited geologic information.
+Mapping helped to further delineate alluvial terraces, as well as characterize the Post-Illinoian materials associated with this creek.
+Bedrock mapping efforts were successful in subdividing the Mississippian Augusta Group mapping unit used by Witzke and others (2010).
+No Pennsylvanian outliers were identified on the Sperry Quadrangle.

 Combining the bedrock and surficial map information is allowing stakeholders to address key questions related to shallow rock areas, groundwater protection, water supply concerns, and aggregate resource potential and protection.